 Along with continued success on the track, Frye has produced winners in the classroom on a consistent basis.
 Frye's athletes have earned four USTFCCCA National Scholar-Athlete of the Year honors in addition to three SEC Scholar-Athlete of the Year awards.
 Jason Richardson swept the indoor and outdoor national honors in 2008, following awards earned by 2006 National Indoor Scholar Athlete of the Year Shalonda Solomon and 2002 National Scholar Athlete of the Year Otukile Lekote.
 Marvin Reitze earned the 2012 SEC Scholar-Athlete of the Year award and Natasha Hastings ('07) and Jeannelle Scheper ('15) have also won the award.
 In 2009, the men's team was named Scholar Team of the Year.

-In his career, Frye has coached 25 Olympians who have garnered 13 medals at the Olympic Games.
+In his career, Frye has coached 28 Olympians who have garnered 14 medals at the Olympic Games.
 Nine of his former student-athletes competed at the 2008 Olympic Games in Beijing, six of them as first-time Olympians.
-At the Games, Natasha Hastings earned a gold medal as a member of the USA 4x400m relay team in Beijing and repeated as a gold medalist at the 2016 Rio Games.
+Natasha Hastings earned a gold medal as a member of the USA 4x400m relay team in Beijing and repeated as a gold medalist at the 2016 Rio Games.
 In addition to 2016, Frye served as an assistant coach for the 2004 USA Olympic women's track team with responsibilities that included working with the sprinters and the relays.
 He also accompanied his former athletes to the 2000 Sydney Olympics.
 Frye's athletes won three gold medals in 2004 by Tonique Williams-Darling (Bahamas-400m), Otis Harris (USA-4x400m relay) and Aleen Bailey (Jamaica-4x100m relay).
 At the London 2012 Olympics, the total increased by two as Demus (400m hurdles) and Richardson (110m hurdles) claimed silver for the United States.